 The couple refused, and as word spread, others in their town put up peace wreaths in solidarity.
 Earlier this week, there was a march of people carrying peace signs through the center of town.
 And a peace wreath has been placed on a bell tower in the middle of the town square.
 The town website also posted a message saying that it wholly supported the Jensen/Trimarco wreath and “also wishes for peace on Earth.”

 The three-member board has withdrawn their demand, issued an apology to the couple and resigned from the association.

-AMY GOODMAN: Lisa Jensen joins us now on the phone from Colorado, which has the story opening — developing in a very interesting way right now.
+AMY GOODMAN: We turn now to Colorado.
+A resident in Pagosa Springs was recently ordered to remove a peace wreath from her home, because it could be considered divisive.
+She refused the order by the homeowners’ association, and her story made national headlines.
+Lisa Jensen joins us now on the phone from Colorado, which has the story opening—developing in a very interesting way right now.
 Welcome to Democracy Now!, Lisa.

 LISA JENSEN: Thank you.
 Good morning.